alkeshka/MigrationPluginExtended/CustomChanges.md

     - Added a new function for getting the default tax details using the tax repository [ Lines 217 - 232 ]

+## NumberRangeConverter.php

+    - For the following error
+        [info] SWAG_MIGRATION__SHOPWARE_UNSUPPORTED_NUMBER_RANGE_TYPE
+        Unsupported number range type
+        NumberRange-Entity with source id "926" could not be converted because of unsupported type: sSERVICE1.
+    - Please add the TYPE_MAPPING as needed for your project